ariadnamorales/2023_Myotis_ConvergenceGenomics/README.md

-# 2023_MyotisConvergence
+# 2023_Myotis_ConvergenceGenomics
-Contains data and scripts generated for project to investigate the genomic and phenotypic bases of convergence of foraging strategies in Myotis bats.
+Contains data and scripts generated for project to investigate the genomic basis of convergence of foraging strategies in Myotis bats.